 - Yes.
 Students traveling on behalf of WSU can have their lodging direct billed regardless of whether they have a hourly position.
 The student’s department is responsible for making the arrangements.

-- WSU is not responsible for repairs to personal automobiles and using your WSU Travel Card is not appropriate.
+- WSU is not responsible for repairs to personal automobiles.
 The POV mileage rate that individuals are reimbursed at factors in the cost of owning and operating a vehicle, which includes maintenance and personal insurance as that is the primary coverage when choosing to travel via POV.

 - If the rate is offered to all government employees, whether or not they are on official business, then yes.
 If the hotel requires you to be on official business, then you cannot accept the government rate.
 To do so would be to use your official position to secure a special privilege.
 Reference: WA State Ethics Board